Haroon2021/Tetris/Readme.md

-## This is a very basic game of tetris which is a work in progress
+## This is a very basic game of Tetris